replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

 To install the application:

-1. Download the `.tar.gz` air gap bundle for the Kubernetes installer:
+1. In your installation environment, run the following command to download the `.tar.gz` air gap bundle for the Kubernetes installer:

    ```bash
    curl -LO https://k8s.kurl.sh/bundle/FILENAME.tar.gz
    ```

    Replace `FILENAME` with the name of the `.tar.gz` bundle provided by your application vendor.
-For example, `curl -LO https://k8s.kurl.sh/bundle/my-app.tar.gz`
+For example, `curl -LO https://k8s.kurl.sh/bundle/my-app.tar.gz`.

 1. Extract the contents of the bundle that you downloaded: